ArmandoS98/AIProyectCoffeePests/README.md

 This app supports: Live Camera and CameraX enabled live camera.

 ### Live Camera scenario
-It uses the camera preview as input and contains these API workflows: Object detection and tracking:
+It uses the camera preview as input and contains these API workflows: Object detection,visual search and tracking:
 * Camera
     * Preview size - Specify the preview size of rear camera manually (Default size is chosen appropriately based on screen size)
     * Enable live viewport - Toggle between blocking camera preview by API processing and result rendering or not
 * Object detection / Custom Object Detection
     * Enable multiple objects -- Enable multiple objects to be detected at once
     * Enable classification -- Enable classification for each detected object
+- Pests search
+  - Enable auto search -- If enabled, search request will be fired automatically once object is detected and confirmed, otherwise a search button will appear to trigger search manually
+  - Confirmation time in manual search -- Required time that an manually-detected object needs to be in focus before it is confirmed.
+  - Confirmation time in auto search -- Required time that an auto-detected object needs to be in focus before it is confirmed.

+### Visual Search

+Please note that the visual search functionality in this app will not work since there is no real search backend setup for this repository.
+However, it should be easy to hook up your  own search service (e.g. [Product Search](https://cloud.google.com/vision/product-search/docs)) by only replacing the [SearchEngine](https://github.com/googlesamples/mlkit/blob/master/android/material-showcase/app/src/main/java/com/google/mlkit/md/productsearch/SearchEngine.kt) class implementation.

 ## Support